joseph-flinn/site/frontend/posts/foundations-of-project-management-part3.md

 While a project is being _Executed_, project managers also _Monitor & Control_ the project outcomes.
 _Monitoring_ is often done with dashboards and other similar tools to create visibility into how the project is tracking against the planned baselines.
-Visibility is important identify risks to the project and communicate them with both the project team and the stakeholders.
+Visibility is important to identify risks to the project and communicate them with both the project team and the stakeholders.
 While there is a risk of being too heavy-handed in _Controlling_, great project managers know how to use transparency with the project team to minimize this risk.
 Project teams with realistic baselines and the autonomy to